Mr996M/AMA564-Course-Project/README.md

 The loss values of model training under these σ values or σ matrices as well as the corresponding loss oscillation figures of boundary conditions are all stored in the `sigma` folder.  <br>
 You could use number or matrix content in the "matrix.txt file" within the `sigma` folder to modify the global variable "sigma" in the Jupyter Notebook file at the correspond sections 1D ~ 4D for testing under high volatility conditions.  <br>
 <img width="568" alt="联想截图_20250424203542" src="https://github.com/user-attachments/assets/480f5be3-3f80-4a3e-8aed-29460c222f9c" />

+### Real_Data
+Our project incorporated real market data and conducted tests on it.
+For detailed information, you could refer to the "README.md" file in `Real_Data` folder.